Chat2SVG: Vector Graphics Generation with Large Language Models and Image Diffusion Models: Method

 During SVG script generation (Section~\ref{sec:template_generation}), we instruct the LLM to annotate the semantic label of each path.
 This design enables users to refine the initial SVG template using natural language, as the LLM can precisely locate and modify specific elements based on semantic understanding.

 Our system supports iterative refinement through multiple rounds of natural language instructions.
-However, across different iterations, when passing the SVG template image through SDEdit, the enhanced images may contain varying decorative details, potentially leading to inconsistencies in the final optimized SVG.
-To maintain consistency across editing iterations, we instruct the LLM to output both the modified SVG script and a list of specifically changed paths.
+However, when passing the edited SVG template image into SDEdit, image diffusion models may introduce different shape variations and decorative details, which compromise the user's intention to maintain the already optimized shapes.
+To preserve consistency across editing iterations, we instruct the LLM to output both the modified SVG script and a list of specifically changed paths.
 This precise tracking enables selective optimization of modified shapes while preserving unaltered elements from previous iterations, maintaining visual coherence throughout the entire refinement process.